 - Windsor & Newton gouache - needs mixing with water before use, colors vary

-- KY Series Sumi Ink with red cap, Black Ink - what I use for any professional work: prints, envelopes, etc
+KY Series Sumi Ink with red cap, Black Ink - what I use for any professional work: prints, envelopes, etc -(can be found at Hobby Lobby)

-- Tracing paper, can be found at Hobby Lobby or local art store
+- Tracing paper -(can be found at Hobby Lobby)

-- Master's Touch Sketchbook, can be found at Hobby Lobby or local art store
+- Master's Touch Sketchbook - (can be found at Hobby Lobby)

 - Cardstock: Neenah Paper - my favorite cardstock to use - 80lb Cover for cards or prints or if I'm in a crunch and need it locally, I use 110lb Text Cover found at Office Depot.